Crawl Budget & Crawlability SEO Audit: The Complete Guide to Every Issue That Blocks Search Engines

 HTTPS Mixed Content

-Mixed content occurs when an HTTPS page loads resources (images, scripts, stylesheets) via HTTP.
-Modern browsers block mixed active content (scripts, iframes) entirely, which means JavaScript-dependent page functionality breaks silently for users — and for Googlebot, which uses a Chromium-based renderer.
-Mixed passive content (images) generates console warnings that signal unresolved legacy technical debt.
+Mixed content occurs when an HTTPS page loads resources — images, scripts, stylesheets — via HTTP.
+Modern browsers block mixed active content (scripts, iframes) entirely.
+That means JavaScript-dependent page functionality breaks silently for users and for Googlebot, which uses a Chromium-based renderer.
+Mixed passive content (images) generates console warnings signalling unresolved technical debt.

 Fix: Audit all resource URLs using a crawler.
-Update all internal resource references to protocol-relative (//example.com/resource) or absolute HTTPS URLs.
-Ensure third-party resource embeds are loaded over HTTPS.
+Update all internal resource references to protocol-relative or absolute HTTPS URLs.
+Ensure third-party resource embeds load over HTTPS.

 HTTPS Ciphers and Keys

-Weak TLS configurations — outdated cipher suites, expired certificates, or TLS 1.0/1.1 support without TLS 1.2 and 1.3 — create security warnings that suppress user trust signals and can cause Googlebot connection failures.
-Google’s security standards documentation recommends TLS 1.2 as a minimum with TLS 1.3 preferred, and cipher suites should exclude RC4, DES, and export-grade ciphers.
+Weak TLS configurations — outdated cipher suites, expired certificates, or TLS 1.0/1.1 without TLS 1.2 and 1.3 — create security warnings that suppress user trust signals and can cause Googlebot connection failures.
+Google recommends TLS 1.2 as a minimum with TLS 1.3 preferred, excluding RC4, DES, and export-grade ciphers (Google Search Central).

 Fix: Use SSL Labs’ Qualys SSL Test to audit your certificate and cipher configuration.
 Aim for an A grade.
-Ensure certificates are renewed with sufficient lead time — certificate expiry causes immediate crawl failures.
+Renew certificates with sufficient lead time — certificate expiry causes immediate crawl failures.

 Secure Site Isn’t Tracking Properly

-An HTTPS migration that was not fully configured in Google Analytics and GSC results in traffic data splits between HTTP and HTTPS properties, broken referral attribution, and phantom traffic dips that mask real performance changes.
+An HTTPS migration that wasn’t fully configured in Google Analytics and GSC splits traffic data between HTTP and HTTPS properties, breaks referral attribution, and creates phantom traffic dips that mask real performance changes.
 GSC requires separate verification for HTTP and HTTPS properties; each must be confirmed and consolidated under a property set for unified reporting.

 Ghost Analytics

-Ghost analytics refers to GA tracking code present on some pages but absent from others — resulting in incomplete session data, broken funnel analysis, and an inability to accurately measure organic traffic by landing page.
-This is a crawlability audit item because the tool used to verify GA coverage (Screaming Frog with custom extraction, or a tag auditing tool like Tag Inspector) is the same crawl-based workflow used to audit other on-page elements.
+Ghost analytics refers to GA tracking code present on some pages but absent from others — incomplete session data, broken funnel analysis, and inability to accurately measure organic traffic by landing page.
+The tool used to verify GA coverage (Screaming Frog with custom extraction, or a tag auditing tool) is the same crawl-based workflow used for every other on-page audit.

 Fix: Run a full-site crawl with GA tag extraction.
 Any page missing the GA snippet is a data integrity gap.
 Deploy GA via a tag management system to ensure consistent firing rules across the entire URL inventory.